Encyclopedia Magica: Publication history

 Encyclopedia Magica was a result of compilation and development by Dale "slade" Henson, and was published by TSR.
 Encyclopedia Magica Volume One was released in 1994, while Encyclopedia Magica Volume Two was printed in February 1995, Encyclopedia Magica Volume Three was printed in May 1995, and Encyclopedia Magica Volume Four was printed in November 1995.
 Development and editing was by Doug Stewart.
 Interior black and white art for the series was by Arnie Swekel, while the four volumes featured interior color art variously by Gerald Brom, Clyde Caldwell, Jeff Easley, Fred Fields, Tim Hildebrandt, Jennell Jaquays, John and Laura Lakey, Roger Loveless, Keith Parkinson, Roger Raupp, and Robh Ruppel.

 "The credits acknowledge James M. Ward, 'for laughing when he heard slade had this project'".

 Reception

 In Dragon magazine #218 (June 1995), Rick Swan stated that these reference books possess "a diligence on the part of the researchers that borders on the superhuman".
 He said the series "A must for Dungeon Masters who want to spruce up their campaigns, and for every TSR contributor who longs to see his masterpiece immortalized in an upscale format."

+Scott Haring reviewed Encyclopedia Magica for Pyramid magazine and stated that "Congratulations to TSR for taking a nearly impossible-sounding job and devoting the time and expertise to getting it right.
+There's nothing sloppy or careless about these books - a first-class job all the way, and a must-have for any AD&D player."

 Cliff Ramshaw reviewed Encyclopedia Magica Volume Four for Arcane magazine, rating it a 4 out of 10 overall.
 He wrote that it was Mostly for completists and that the items presented in the fourth volume were often silly.

 The Encyclopedia Magica, Volume 1 won the Origins Award for Best Roleplaying Supplement of 1994.